se-sic/coronet/README.md

 The class `NetworkBuilder` holds an instance of the `NetworkConf` class, just pass the object as parameter to the constructor.
 You can also update the `NetworkConf` object at any time by calling `NetworkBuilder$update.network.conf(...)`, but as soon as you do so, all cached data of the `NetworkBuilder` object are reset and have to be rebuilt.

-For more examples, please look in the file `showcase.R`.
+For more examples, please have a look into the file `showcase.R`.

 ## Contributing